 Probate Delays Part 1 – How to avoid them

-Updated 10/4/21 Current delays for non-IHT400 cases are (on average) are weirdly less if there was no Will at just under 9 weeks, just under 14 weeks if there was a Will.
+Updated 7/5/21 Current delays for non-IHT400 cases are (on average) are weirdly less if there was no Will at just under 9 weeks, just under 14 weeks if there was a Will.
 If an IHT 400 was required, then they typically take 4 weeks for the taxman to process before those times even start.
+Many cases are stopped by HMCTS, sometimes for valid reasons, and that can lead to further delays.
+But on the bright side, some get through far quicker: it’s a bit of a lottery – much like most things just at the moment.
+The main lesson is to get the Inheritance Tax forms in at the right time and triple check everything else.
+If you aren’t sure, we can introduce you to relatively inexpensive checking services.

 Before I start, I should say that the Probate Registry will ONLY deal with your lawyers, or if none, then the named executors.
 No one else has any right to information from them at this stage.
 (But after the Grant is issued, anyone can get a copy of it and the Will if there is one.)
 Please don’t chase if you are not the executor, you will just slow things down.
 Executors should not chase within 8 weeks.
 But what does 8 weeks actually mean?